ScottiBR/purchases-timeline/README.md

 The point of this project, is to demonstrate how to manipulate and visualize data coming from a external endpoint

-See the preview in [https://scottibr.github.io/purchases-timeline/](https://scottibr.github.io/purchases-timeline/)

 ## Available Scripts

-In the project directory, you can run:
+After running `npm install` in the project directory, you can execute:

 ### `npm start`